Pro Football Hall of Fame: Pros and Cons of Visiting

 Buffalo Bills Players and Memorabilia on Display at the Pro Football Hall of Fame

-The Pro Football Hall of Fame was particularly special as a Bills fan, as many players and staff from the early 1990’s Super Bowls continue to be inducted.
-In 2014, receiver Andre Reed was one of 8 players inducted and his former jersey and other personal mementos are in a room especially devoted to the previous years inductees.
-There’s also jerseys and playbooks from Buffalo Bills Super Bowl appearances and perhaps what’s most special is that the entire football preservation wing is named after late Bills owner Ralph Wilson, who died in 2014.
-Wilson founded the team in 1960 and was the only owner in its history for 54 years, until his passing, after which his family sold the team to billionaire Terry Pegula, who also owns the Buffalo Sabres hockey team.
+The Pro Football Hall of Fame is particularly special as a Bills fan.
+Many players and staff from the early 1990’s Super Bowls continue to be inducted.
+In 2014, receiver Andre Reed was one of 8 players inducted.
+His former jersey and other personal mementos are displayed in a room especially devoted to the previous years inductees.

 Bills inductees (Thomas, Smith, Wilson), Pro Football Hall of Fame